EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 From JupyterHub in ECAS you can do several things such as:

-- create and run a Jupyter Notebook exploiting PyOphidia and Python libraries for visualization and plotting (e.g. matplotlib, basemap, NumPy);
+- create and run a Jupyter Notebook exploiting PyOphidia and other Python libraries for data manipulation, analysis and visualization (e.g. NumPy, matplotlib, Cartopy);
-- browse the directories, download and update the files in the home folder;
+- browse the directories, download and update files in the home folder;
-- execute operators and workflows directly from the Ophidia Terminal.
+- execute operators and workflows directly from the Ophidia Terminal;
+- access to a read-only data repository hosted in a Onedata space and perform any analysis on this shared data.

+The ECAS space shared in the ECAS environment through the Onedata services is available at the `onedata/repository/ECAS_space` folder located under the `/data` directory.

 To get started with the ECAS environment capabilities, open the `ECAS_Basics.ipynb` notebook available under the `notebooks/` folder in the home